Automattic/jetpack/tools/e2e-commons/README.md

 echo "module.exports = require( 'jetpack-e2e-commons/config/playwright.config.default' );" >> config/playwright.config.js
 ```

+## Run the tests

+Now you can run the test in2 different ways: against a local site, in a Docker environment, or against a remote site, that you preconfigured.

-## Use the local Docker environment
+## 1. Use the local Docker environment

 ### 1.1.
 Build Jetpack